-- financial – What is the financial viability of the business?
-Will our strategy deliver financial benefits?
+- Financial – what is the financial viability of the business, and will our strategy deliver financial benefits?

-- customer – Are we satisfying the customer’s needs?
-How do our customers see us?
+- Customer – are we satisfying the customer’s needs, and how do our customers see us?

 Creating your KPIs

 Setting KPIs will vary between each business.
-If you do some research on KPIs you will see there are literally thousands of measures that can be used in business.
+If you do some research on KPIs, you'll notice there are literally thousands of measures that can be used in business.

-- they can be easily measured (you don’t want to have to create new reports or data sources each time you need to measure)
+- that can be easily measured (you don’t want to have to create new reports or data sources each time you need to measure)

-- they provide outcomes that will achieve your CSFs.
+- that provide outcomes to achieve your CSFs.

-The following give some examples of the four key areas of CSFs that are outlined above.
+Take a look at the examples below to get a sense of the four key areas of the CSFs outlined above.

 Examples of financial CSFs and the matching KPIs:

-- profitability growth (CSF) = sales growth of 2.5% per month, no change in gross margin or 1% reduction in expenses per month (KPIs).
+- Profitability growth (CSF) = sales growth of 2.5 percent per month, no change in gross margin or 1 percent reduction in expenses per month (KPIs).

 Examples of customer CSFs and the matching KPIs: